l33tname/blog/_posts/2018-03-27-Telegraf-snmp-HP-switch-monitoring.md

 Note: it's times 8 because the value you get over snmp is octets.
 And don't forget to change the Unit to bits/sec on the Units tab.

+If you are lazy and need all 24 ports on one dashboard here you can find [my config]( https://gist.github.com/fliiiix/71ead14d4f8e7e61d05e98f7d6a441f2 ).
+Don't forget to search and replace my hostname (`atlas.l33t.network`) with your hostname.